Mi-Labs/snake-replit-workshop/README.md

 # snake-replit-workshop
-All materials for the summer coding festival workshop "JS for Beginners"
+All materials for the Summer coding festival workshop "JS for Beginners"